JonWolfson/ex1/readme.md

+# Grade
+80/100

+**Note: This is the base grade assigned to your team.
+Your individual score may vary if I have detected that an individual team member did not contribute to the project.**

+## Comments
+- Repository &#10005;
+- Form &#10003;
+- Design &#10003;-
+- Implementation &#10003;+

+It looks like you both used the repository but there is no evidence that both of you actually wrote code.
+All commits were through the web interface by copying the code placed into one branch into a file in the master branch (Repository &#10005;).
+Let me know if I have this wrong, and you can show me evidence of more substantial collaboration.
+The implementation of the player class is very nice, however, and I like the notion of storing a strategy as an attribute of the class so it can be easily reused (Implementation &#10003;+).
+There are ways in Java to make this even more concise, and we will discuss them in later class meetings!
+Comments are present and the styling is easy to read (Form &#10003;).
+The code compiles without a problem, though without more detail in the prompt I'm not sure what the possible options are (I figured it out by looking at your code).
+I can understand your thinking with the Excel sheet, and it's clever, but it's not really what the assignment was looking for.
+Note that I specifically mention that a strategy can only be declared dominant if there are at least 100 rounds - you test five (Design &#10003;-).
+Clever workaround to try the Excel file documentationk, but it's not really in the scope of this class to test if you know how to use Office.

 # Project 1
 In this project, you will develop bots that play a simple game.
 Each bot has a different strategy.
 You will pit these bots against each other to determine which strategy is more successful in this context.